Why is this needed?

 Latinas are part of the fastest-growing and largest minority group in the United States, but compose only 1.3% of the legal profession.
 Our lack of representation is due to myriad of obstacles that we encounter that deter us from even getting to law school.
 Before law school, many of us had to overcome many barriers, including– poverty; the limitations imposed by acculturation; an unsupportive educational system; as well as rigid social customs and gender roles that rarely empower us to join this profession.

-Once we’re in school, we often face subtle (at times blatant) racism, sexism, micro-aggressions, and behavior that make us question our own worth.
+Once we’re in school, we often face subtle and blatant racism, sexism, micro-aggressions, and behavior that make us question our own worth.
 Many of us go through law school facing challenges that our non-Latino peers do not encounter.
 We join a profession that often views us as translators before attorneys.
 A profession that often deems our appearance and demeanor as unprofessional.
 We are told to downplay our ethnicity or made to feel like a token minority, all the while our qualifications are questioned.
 Our families are often unaware of the challenges we face as outliers in the legal profession.
-Or they add to the responsibilities by expecting us, the women, to take care of the home, the children, our spouses, and our viejitos.
+Or they add to the responsibilities by expecting women to take care of the home, the children, our spouses, and our elderly.

 Latinas Uprising is where we talk about the good and the bad.
 A place to vent our quejas and to talk about our goals.
 Here, you’ll find people who get it.
 People who went through it, and can help you through it too.

 Latinas Uprising is open to all genders, races, and professions, but focuses on issues that primarily impact Latinx–women or women-identifying–attorneys (and college/law students).
 Regardless of your identity, Latinas Uprising provides advice and tips that you can apply to your personal and professional life.

 Read our first post, our Mission Statement.